Cloudname/cloudname/restapp-bootstrap/README.md

 Key sub-packages:

 * rs - JAX-RS resources
-* server - the infrastructure code integrating with Jetty and Base and enabling starting from the command line
+* server - the infrastructure code integrating with Jetty and Base, providing security and enabling starting from the command line

 Using the App: Develop, Deploy, Configure, Run